MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/hid-architecture.md

 - HID class driver - The *hidclass.sys* executable.
 - HID transport minidriver - Identifies the Windows and third-party transports and their interfaces.

-Here is the device stack diagram of a generic HID client and transport.
+Here's the device stack diagram of a generic HID client and transport.

 ![Diagram of a HID device stack for a generic HID client and transport.](images/hid-device-stacks-generic.png)

-Here is another device stack diagram showing HID keyboard and mouse collections over USB.
+Here's another device stack diagram showing HID keyboard and mouse collections over USB.

 ![Diagram of a HID device stack for a keyboard and mouse over USB.](images/hid-device-stacks.png)

 ## HID clients

-The HID Clients are drivers, services or applications that communicate with *HIDClass.sys* and often represent a specific type of device (E.g. sensor, keyboard, mouse, etc).
+The HID Clients are drivers, services, or applications that communicate with *HIDClass.sys* and often represent a specific type of device (for example, sensor, keyboard, mouse, and so on).
 They identify the device via a hardware ID or a specific HID Collection and communicate with the HID Collection via the following guidance.

 User-mode drivers and applications, and kernel-mode drivers, do the following to operate HID collections:

 - User-mode drivers and applications use HIDClass support routines (HidD_Xxx) to obtain information about a HID collection.
-- Kernel-mode drivers, user-mode drivers and applications use HID parsing support routines (HidP_Xxx), and kernel-mode drivers use HID class driver IOCTLs to handle HID reports.
+- Kernel-mode drivers, user-mode drivers, and applications use HID parsing support routines (HidP_Xxx), and kernel-mode drivers use HID class driver IOCTLs to handle HID reports.

-The following table is a simplification of the information listed above.
+The following table simplifies the information.

 | Mode | Drivers | Applications |
 |--|--|--|